By Marcel Vaarzon-Morel

 In the case of new or existing vessels that do not comply with the code but where its reasonable for changes to be made then the code allows those changes to be made within 18 months.
 However, how this part of the code will be applied will be dependant on AMSA and its meeting with the key groups.

 The Legal implication of Australia embracing the LY3 in litigation is that the standards required under the code to maintain records set by the ISM (International Safety Management) ensure that a designated person or persons keep records and that those are of a certain standard and include all communications.
 This standard body of evidence is regularly called into evidence relating to seaworthiness and insurance claims as well as many other areas of litigation.
 While having strong maritime codes are vital in ensuring a safe environment for owners, crews, and other water users as illustrated by the sinking of the luxury yacht “Seafaris” owned by the McCloy Group from Newcastle, Australia.
 The economic benefits will also be significant for those international vessels visiting Australia or possibly choosing to call Australia home.

-Being a shipwright in a previous life and reborn as a solicitor, I have witnessed various changes to the safety standards and legislation that control the use and construction of commercial vessels but not private vessels and further muddying the waters of the private Super Yacht world where often passengers may be paying for there transit.
+Being a shipwright in a previous life and reborn as a lawyer, I have witnessed various changes to the safety standards and legislation that control the use and construction of commercial vessels but not private vessels and further muddying the waters of the private Super Yacht world where often passengers may be paying for there transit.

-At Vaarzon-Morel Solicitors, our clients are in the unique position to consult a lawyer who understands all things nautical.
-If you already own a boat, or are looking to buy, or you need help with any maritime issues choosing Vaarzon-Morel Solicitors is a smart decision.
+At Vaarzon-Morel Lawyers, our clients are in the unique position to consult a lawyer who understands all things nautical.
+If you already own a boat, or are looking to buy, or you need help with any maritime issues choosing Vaarzon-Morel Lawyers is a smart decision.
 Marcel and the team understand a vessel’s technicalities, talk the industry’s language and provide you with a tailored solution to your maritime-related legal matters.
 Call us to discuss today (02) 4929 1174.